 OUR KEYNOTE is simplicity of operation.
-No knowledge of electricity or wireless is required.
+No knowledge of electricity of

 SEVERAL MODELS with or without talking machine combination, listing from \$150 to \$450.
 Descriptive circulars and discounts on application.
 WIRE OR WRITE for exclusive territory proposition.
 DEMONSTRATIONS at our office during broadcasting periods.